elenaajayi/PSID-Panel-Data-Processing/README.md

 The immediate next steps will involve extending this pipeline to:

-- 🧮 Answer research questions specified in the CEB Fellowship Proposal (see `Atkins Proposal for CEB Fellowship.pdf`)
+- 🧮 Answer research questions specified in the Research Proposal
 - 📈 Generate race-stratified regression models and Difference-in-Differences (DiD) analyses
 - 📊 Integrate visualization and robustness checks for business ownership, PPP effects, and wealth recovery